Gilmerton

-Gilmerton; Scots: Gilly, is a suburb of Edinburgh, about 4 mi southeast of the city centre.
+Gilmerton is a village and suburb of Edinburgh, about 4 mi southeast of the city centre.

 The toponym "Gilmerton" is derived from a combination of Gille-Moire– a personal name and later surname meaning "Servant of [the Virgin] Mary", from which comes the first element, "Gilmer", – and ton meaning "settlement" or "farmstead".
 Versions of the name are recorded from the middle of the 12th century.

 Below its centre is a series of shallow linked caves collectively called Gilmerton Cove.
 Traditionally these were attributed to the work of a local blacksmith, George Paterson (d.1735), who began work in 1720 and completed excavations in 1724 occupying these caves under his house and smiddy for eleven years.
 Paterson's name is inscribed on the lintel at the entrance.

+The historic core of the village is a designated conservation area.

 History

 Gilmerton was owned by the Somervilles of nearby Drum House in the 17th century but in 1685 passed to the Kinloch family who had property on the west side of the village.

 Coal mining which began in the 16th century gave way to limestone mining in the 19th century.
 As a parish, Gilmerton was a quoad sacra parish linked to Liberton Church with a chapel of ease being built here in 1837 on Ravenscroft Street.

 The village expanded substantially in the decades following the Second World War as new public housing estates of varying design were constructed, connecting Gilmerton with Liberton.
 Private housebuilding in the late 20th and early 21st century extended the local built environment further south towards the Edinburgh City Bypass (A720) road and the local authority boundary with Midlothian.